kevinhartman/srb2-soctool/README.md

 By default, the generated output includes a block comment listing of all external references and required assets ***for the selection***.
 If your selection does not include some dependencies from the original input SOC file, these will be listed as external references here, along with any other external references.
 The listing includes:

 #### Required sound files
-Any sound file names expected by the selection.
+Any sound file names expected by the output.

 #### Required sprite files
-Any sprite file names expected by the selection, excluding the rotation.
+Any sprite file names expected, excluding the rotation.
 Rotation is omitted because not all sprites need files for all rotations.
 For more information on this, see [Sprites](https://wiki.srb2.org/wiki/Sprite).

 #### Linedef executors
-The IDs of any Linedef executors called to by the selection.
+The IDs of any Linedef executors called.

 #### External <entity> references
-Any references to entities not declared in the current selection.
+Any references to entities not declared in the output.
 This includes hard-coded slot IDs (unless they have been overridden within the selection).

 ## Arguments
 This section describes the available command-line arguments.
 They're separated into two categories below only to help you find what you need.